 An example of uncertainty and how this can be managed is given by Donald Reinertsen in the book The Principles of Product Development Flow.
 He uses the internet as an example.
 To deal with the uncertainty the Internet is based on a protocol that divides the information to be transmitted into smaller packages.
 When transmitting information over a cable, information will be lost due to the noise that is always present.
 If we are to transfer a 10 megabytes file as one large package over a connection where we can statically get 1 error per megabyte, we will get 10 errors in the file.
 Thus, we have 1 chance out of 22,026 of receiving the file without errors.
 If we instead use 10,000 small packages at 1,000 bytes, we will have to resend 10 small packages.
 This gives us an overhead cost of 0.1%.
 This means that if we did not split into smaller packages, we would have had an overhead cost that was 22 million times larger.

 This is an example.
 Subdividing will not make such an enormous difference in a project.
 But still you will get a significant reduction in uncertainty.
-In Pulse, we will split a project of 10,000 hours into 1,000 – 1,500 packages (activities), instead of having maybe 5 – 25 main deliverables as in a Stage Gate model or Scrum.
+The solution to effective resource management in projects is to split a project of 10,000 hours into 1,000 – 1,500 packages (activities), instead of having maybe 5 – 25 main deliverables as in a Stage Gate model or Scrum.
 This will give you a 90% reduction in overhead costs.